sikorsson/UWr/README.md

 There are some of my education materials.
-I urge you to do it on your own.
+If you are a student looking for solutions, I urge you to do it on your own.